 - Examine for obstructions and abnormal secretions

-- Obtain a tissue sample, called a biopsy
+- Obtain a tissue sample for examination under a microscope—biopsy

 - Obtain a secretion sample